norzzielein/NORZZIELEIN/README.md

 ### 🖥️ 𝗘𝗗𝗨𝗖𝗔𝗧𝗜𝗢𝗡𝗔𝗟 𝗕𝗔𝗖𝗞𝗚𝗥𝗢𝗨𝗡𝗗

-#### **DE LA SALLE UNIVERSITY - DASMARIÑAS**
+- #### <strong> DE LA SALLE UNIVERSITY - DASMARIÑAS </strong>
-  - 🎓 BS in Applied Mathematics
+    > 🎓 BS in Applied Mathematics<br>
-  - 👨🏻‍🎓 Summa Cum Laude (Class 2023 Valedictorian)
+    > 👨🏻‍🎓 Summa Cum Laude (Class 2023 Valedictorian)<br>
-  - 📅 August 2019 - September 2023
+    > 📅 August 2019 - September 2023<br>
-  - 🗺️ Dasmariñas Bagong Bayan – Area-B, 4115 West Avenue, Dasmariñas City, Cavite
+    > 🗺️ Dasmariñas Bagong Bayan – Area-B, 4115 West Avenue, Dasmariñas City, Cavite

     The very first Summa Cum Laude of the BS in Applied Mathematics program of De La Salle University - Dasmariñas.
 The batch valedictorian of Class of 2023 who have attained the highest cumulative grade point average (CGPA) in the history of DLSU-D. The Summa (highest) among the 43 Summa Cum Laude graduates of the batch.
 A consistent first honor Dean’s Lister from 2019 to 2023, an Academic Scholar, and a Financial Assistance Scholar of the University.